adamNewell/dotfiles/docs/PACKAGE_MANAGEMENT.md

 rustup install nightly # Install nightly toolchain rustup default stable  # Set default toolchain
 ```

+### `bin/reconcile-dotfiles.py`

+A utility script that helps keep your `.chezmoidata.yaml` file in sync with the packages installed on your system.
+See the [script's README](../bin/README.md) for more information.

 ### `.chezmoiexternal.yaml`
 Direct binary downloads for tools not available via package managers: